 So, comparison has to concentrate on function and the techniques to achieve this are rather crude.

-Smoothing methodological differences.
+4. Smoothing methodological differences

 Experts schooled in national legal traditions across Europe will produce answers to questionnaires that differ widely in their methodologies.
 These have to be finessed away in order to create a readable comparison, A very curt answer to a question may be just as accurate as a lengthy literary composition, but the two are not readily compatible.
 A reader needs a helping hand, and this in turn requires careful guidance to the reporters.
 The snag, as ever, is that it is difficult to draft this guidance without the benefit of hindsight, that is that one needs the completed answers to see how the questionnaire should have been completed.